Tajnost/100daysOfPython/README.md

 ## Log Descending

+**Day 23 : January,21 2024**
+- **Project 23: Turtle Crossing the Road** - A little game where the Turtle needs to cross the road while random cars are speeding towards it.
+Each time it manages to cross it , the game increase by speed * 5.

 **DAy 20 and 21: January 19,20 2024**
 - **Project 22: Pong** - Creating the original pong game from the 80s <3